Searinvestments/pricing/standard_account.md

 When quota limits are reached, your application is stopped or your service is disabled.
 If the Lite plan specifies that the quota is provided on a monthly basis, the resource usage is reset on the 1st of every month when you can resume working with the service.
 When you are approaching a quota limit, or are at the quota limit, you receive a notification email.

 You can provision 1 instance per Lite plan.

-**Note**: These limitations apply to a Standard account only.
+These limitations apply to a Standard account only.
 At any time, you can upgrade to a Pay-As-You-Go or a Subscription account.
 You pay only for what you use beyond the free allowances.
 For more information about Pay-As-You-Go and Subscription accounts, see [Signing up for a billable account](/docs/pricing/billable.html#billable).

 ## Efficiency features
 {: #devactivity}